Your guide to doing business in Egypt

-In Egypt, the Payroll and Registrations of a new employee are the responsibility of employer.
+In Egypt, the payroll and registrations of a new employee are the responsibility of the employer.
 All new employees have to be registered with the local authorities within 15 day of commencing the employment.

 Documents required for setting up a new start include:

 Payment for leavers is made in the employee’s last payslip.
 An employee’s final payment must be remunerated by the end of the month and social security must be notified of the termination of employment contract.